air001-rs/air001-hal/README.md

 # air001-hal

-air001-hal contains a hardware abstraction on top of the peripheral access API for the Air001$microcontroller.
+air001-hal contains a hardware abstraction on top of the peripheral access API for the Air001 microcontroller.

 Some of the implementation was shamelessly adapted from the [stm32f0xx-hal](https://github.com/stm32-rs/stm32f0xx-hal) crate.